h3rald/h3rald/contents/articles/december-adventure-2024.md

 ### Day #21

 Finally I got around to writing a [proper article](/articles/hex) about hex.
 How it came about, why I bothered... things like that!

+Next I will start thinking about... a standard library for hex, and also maybe improve the playground to support entering longer programs.